mgarnerin/mathesis_genderbias/README.md

 contains the micro analysis in the context of TV debates

 ### analyse_Z_data
-contains the analysis of the ASR system based on the French corpora previously analyzed
+contains the analysis of the ASR system based on the French corpora previously analyzed.
+A small amount of data is shared in the csv files, the complete amount being under license.
+For this reason, the results won't be the same as the ones presented in the thesis